bat/batty/README.md

 * Python: `pip install batty`

-* Julia: `import Pkg; Pkg.add.(["PyJulia", "DensityInterface", "Distributions", "ValueShapes", "TypedTables", "ArraysOfArrays", "ChainRulesCore", "BAT"])`
+* Julia: `import Pkg; Pkg.add(["PyJulia", "DensityInterface", "Distributions", "ValueShapes", "TypedTables", "ArraysOfArrays", "ChainRulesCore", "BAT"])`

-## Minimal Example
+sampler.findmodeExample

 The code below is showing a minimal example:
 * using a gaussian likelihood and a uniform prior